oracle/node-oracledb/INSTALL.md

 steps for your environment.

 This node-oracledb release has been tested with Node.js 10, 12 and 14 on 64-bit
-Oracle Linux, Windows and macOS Mojave 10.14.
+Oracle Linux, Windows and macOS.
 Note Node.js 10.16, or later is required.
 The add-on can also build on some 32-bit Linux, 32-bit Windows, Solaris and AIX environments, but these architectures have not been fully tested.
 Older versions of node-oracledb may work with older versions of Node.js.

 Node-oracledb requires Oracle Client libraries version 11.2 or later, and can connect to Oracle Database 9.2 or later, depending on the Oracle Client library